 - Your caregiver will be asked to leave the building during your surgery.

 After Your Surgery

 At the JRSC

-A member of your healthcare team will take you to your private recovery room on 4th, 5th, or 6th floor.
-When you’re ready, we will call your caregiver to return to the building and bring them to your room.
+A member of your care team will take you to your private recovery room on the 4th, 5th, or 6th floor.
+When you’re ready, we’ll call your caregiver to return to the building.

 - Listen to Pandora.